 November saw its number of active listeners increase 2% from the prior month to 72.4 million after dipping slightly in October, following the debut of Apple’s iTunes Radio.
 The number of active

-analyst Doug Anmuth suggested that the latest Pandora usage data show the music streaming service has weathered the initial challenge from iTunes Radio and continues to make headway
+today, JP Morgan analyst Doug Anmuth suggested that the latest Pandora usage data show the music streaming service has weathered the initial challenge from iTunes Radio and continues to make headway

 also benefiting from the expansion of its local sales force, now in 29 of the top 40 radio markets.
 Pandora CFO Mike Herring said in the earnings call that the company plans to continue building out

 its sales staff “pretty aggressively in the next few months."

 Pandora shares were up almost 6% in early trading on Wednesday to nearly $30 a share following the release of its